2014 Gaza War: Alleged violations by Israel

 Israel received some 500 complaints concerning 360 alleged violations.
 80 were closed without criminal charges, 6 cases were opened on incidents allegedly involving criminal conduct, and in one case regarding 3 IDF soldiers in the aftermath of the Battle of Shuja'iyya, a charge of looting was laid.
 Most cases were closed for what the military magistrates considered to be lack of evidence to sustain a charge of misconduct.
-No mention was made of incidents during the "Black Friday" events at Rafah.Gili Cohen, Closes Probes of Alleged Crimes, Some Involving Civilian Deaths, in 2014 Gaza War,' Haaretz24 August 2016.
+No mention was made of incidents during the "Black Friday" events at Rafah.

 According to Assaf Sharon of Tel Aviv University, the IDF was pressured by politicians to unleash unnecessary violence whose basic purpose was 'to satisfy a need for vengeance,' which the politicians themselves tried to whip up in Israel's population.
 Asa Kasher wrote that the IDF was pulled into fighting "that is both strategically and morally asymmetric" and that like any other army it made mistakes, but the charges it faces are "grossly unfair".
 The Israeli NGO Breaking the Silence, reporting on its analysis of 111 testimonies concerning the war by some 70 IDF soldiers and officers, cited one veteran's remark that "Anyone found in an IDF area, which the IDF had occupied, was not a civilian," to argue that this was the basic rule of engagement.
 Soldiers were briefed to regard everything inside the Strip as a threat.
-The report cites several examples of civilians, including women, being shot dead and defined as "terrorists" in later reports.Gili Cohen, 'Report: Army veterans slam IDF policy in Gaza war,' Haaretz 4 May 2015.
+The report cites several examples of civilians, including women, being shot dead and defined as "terrorists" in later reports.
 Since leaflets were dropped telling civilians to leave areas to be bombed, soldiers could assume any movement in a bombed area entitled them to shoot.
 In one case that came under investigation, Lt Col Neria Yeshurun ordered a Palestinian medical centre to be shelled to avenge the killing of one of his officers by a sniper.